-- Policy LU 3.1 Develop Historic Downtown.
+Develop Historic Downtown.
 Encourage development in the Downtown area, which includes the Historic Downtown Area, along Highway 99 West, former site of the Wilhelm Flour Mill (1890s) and location of Steamboat "Gypsy" loading flour on the Long Tom River (1900), Monroe State Bank (1911), Wilhelm House (1905), and the Applegate Trail area (1846), as a quality place for shopping, living, working, cultural and recreational activities, and social interaction.
-Provide walkways for pedestrian and bicycle traffic, preserve views of the Long Tom River, in the Riverside District, and preserve the natural amenities of the area. - Policy LU 3.2Multi-Modal Transportation.
+Provide walkways for pedestrian and bicycle traffic, preserve views of the Long Tom River, in the Riverside District, and preserve the natural amenities of the area.

+Multi-Modal Transportation.
 Support multi-modal transportation options throughout the local area including Benton, Linn, and Lane Counties by having the City and local partners seek grant funding to make the City more bike and pedestrian friendly.

-Policy LU 3.3 Public Infrastructure Needs.
+Public Infrastructure Needs.
 Prioritize public infrastructure investments and work to develop public/private partnerships to leverage maximum benefits from public investment and to help ensure that Monroe develops to its maximum capacity and realizes its full potential.

-Policy LU 3.4 Develop Commercial Space.
+Develop Commercial Space.
 Encourage the development of a strong and healthy Historic Downtown retail, office, cultural, and residential center in Monroe.

-Policy LU 3.5 Community Plans.
-Implement the Monroe's Vision Plan - Monroe Tomorrow and Monroe Riverside District Master Plan (currently in development - 2019) with regulations and programs that support compatible and complementary mixed uses, including housing, hospitality services, restaurants, civic and institutional, offices, some types of industrial and retail uses, all at a relatively concentrated density.
-Policy LU 3.6 Connectivity.
+Community Plans.
+Implement Monroe's Vision Plan - Monroe Tomorrow and Monroe Riverside District Master Plan (currently in development - 2019) with regulations and programs that support compatible and complementary mixed uses, including housing, hospitality services, restaurants, civic and institutional, offices, some types of industrial and retail uses, all at a relatively concentrated density.

+Connectivity.
 Improve connectivity for vehicles, bicycles, and pedestrians within Monroe and the South Benton community through master plans such as the Connectivity Plan and Riverside District master plan to improve links between residential areas and the community beyond.

-Policy LU 3.7 Riverside District.
+Riverside District.
 Develop the Riverside District area through the implementation of the Riverside District Master Plan (currently in development - 2019) to achieve a balance between the natural and built environments, including wildlife habitat, multi-family residential development, office and retail, and family recreation.

-Policy LU 3.8 Mixed Use Redevelopment.
+Mixed Use Redevelopment.
 Monitor the redevelopment within the Downtown area and investigate the need to require retail and service uses on the first floor and limit residential and office uses to the second floor and above.